Sports Coach Logo Sports Coach Training Principles Fitness Components

 Summary

-Myths were, are, and will be common in tennis.
-Coaches, parents, and athletes have to be aware of implementing some tips into day-to-day practice.
-Every time you want to add something new to your methodology, check if there is any supporting research; do not rely on the exception.
-As we can see, some tips can be great one year, and next year it can become a myth.
+Myths were, are, and will be shared in tennis.
+Coaches, parents, and athletes must be aware of the need to implement some tips into daily practice.
+Whenever you want to add something new to your methodology, check for any supporting research; do not rely on the exception.
+As we can see, some tips can be great one year, but they can become a myth next year.
 Study, check, debate and pick the best ideas for your on-court performance.

 Page Reference